 One night I came out through the wood.
 Hardened and cracked open.
 Salt wings flaking off, moving to other towns.

-Falling down like fiberglass from the rafters.
+Moths falling down like fiberglass from the rafters.

 Faraway light could be heard, harsh over fields and parking lots.

-Sounds of dusk, forks scraping on plates.
+Sounds of dusk, forks scraping on plates,

-Watching beyond the smoke stacks and wondering,
+watching beyond the smoke stacks and wondering,

 When I found you on the bank of the river